Can laser eye surgery fix astigmatism?

 The ideal eye should be round.
 Unfortunately, most of us do not have perfect eyes.
 In reality, most people have an eye with astigmatism to some degree or another.

-Astigmatism occurs when the curvature of the cornea is uneven, causing light to bend at different angles instead of focusing on a single point1https://www.sciencelearn.org.nz/resources/50-how-the-eye-focuses-light.
+Astigmatism occurs when the curvature of the cornea is uneven, causing light to bend at different angles instead of focusing on a single point2https://www.sciencelearn.org.nz/resources/50-how-the-eye-focuses-light.
 This results in blurred vision at all distances, as well as symptoms like headaches, eye strain, and difficulty seeing at night.
 People with astigmatism may also notice halos around lights, especially in low-light environments.

 Is laser eye surgery for astigmatism safe?

-Millions of people have undergone the procedure with few complications and excellent results.2All About Vision.
+Millions of people have undergone the procedure with few complications and excellent results.3All About Vision.
 2021.
 LASIK Risks and Complications.
 As technology improves, side effects are becoming even less common.
 Results are effective and long term, although not everyone sees 20/20 after the procedure.

 Interested in laser eye surgery for astigmatism?

-Laser eye surgery for astigmatism is a safe, effective procedure.3Articles, M., astigmatism, H., Almousa, M. and Doctors, T., 2021.
-Laser eye surgery for astigmatism | Top Doctors.Yet, choosing an eye doctor who has ample experience is still important.
+Laser eye surgery for astigmatism is a safe, effective procedure.4Articles, M., astigmatism, H., Almousa, M. and Doctors, T., 2021.
+Laser eye surgery for astigmatism | Top Doctors.With the right technology and careful screening, side effects are rare.
+That said, choosing an experienced eye care provider is essential.

 At VSON in Brisbane, our highly trained professionals will assess your eyes, discuss your options, and recommend the most suitable treatment for your vision needs.